insanrizky/react-datatable/README.md

 loadingLabel | string | no | `'Loading...'` | Text will be shown while loading noDataLabel | string | no | ```No data available``` | Text will be shown while no data

+# Contribute
+If you'd like to contribute, head to the [contributing guidelines](https://github.com/mazipan/vue-currency-filter/blob/master/CONTRIBUTING.md).
+Inside you'll find directions for opening issues, coding standards, and notes on development.

+# Thanks!
+Feel free to create issue report and let me fix it for better features we need.

+Copyright © 2019 Built with ❤️ by Insan Rizky